Sustainable Food and Land

 Use native plantings with deep roots.
 They hold the soil better, need less water, and require less work!

-A lawn-turned-vegetable-garden on Hillside Avenue in St. Anthony Park.
+Pictured: A lawn-turned-vegetable-garden in St. Anthony Park

 Resources for water stewardship

 A rain garden is a low-lying area designed for gradual drainage, boosting ecosystem resilience by stabilizing the water table.
 Every rain garden helps, even a small one in a backyard or on a boulevard.
+Learn some basics in this slide show, and read more ideas from Diane here.